-Once upon a time, you were all but guaranteed to make a profit if you set up at a local or regional card show.
-Before eBay came along in the mid-1990s, you could probably find a local show within driving distance, make sure you had enough hot product or a nice stock of vintage cards and come away with money in your pocket.
-In the 1980s, it was a pretty lucrative way to spend your weekends.
-Many of today's full-time dealers owe their current success to those early days when aisles were jammed, people had shoe boxes full of cards and stacks of memorabilia in their closets and new customers were entering the hobby at a record pace.
+Once upon a time, you were all but guaranteed to make a profit if you set up at a local or regional sports card show.
+Before eBay came along in the mid-1990s, you could probably find one within driving distance.
+Make sure you had enough hot product or a nice stock of vintage cards and you would likely come away with money in your pocket.
+It was a pretty lucrative way to spend your weekends back in the 1980s and early 90s.
+Many of today’s full-time dealers owe their current success to those early days when aisles were jammed, people had shoe boxes full of cards and stacks of memorabilia in their closets and new customers were entering the hobby at a record pace.

 That’s not the case anymore, but it’s still possible to make setting up at a local or regional card show worthwhile.

 You may not have a show right where you live, but chances are there’s one within a few hours drive.
 Beckett’s Show Calendar has a pretty extensive listing.
 Check out the prices for a booth and call the promoter to find out a little more about it.
 Ask him how he’s promoting it.
 If you get the sense he’s not doing much other than listing it there and sending out emails or postcards, don’t necessarily drop the idea but try to learn a little more about attendance at past shows before you commit.
 Attending as a customer will help you get an idea of how successful it is.